aSolorzano20/OCP_1Z0_829_theory/Chapter-7-Beyond Classes/chapter_7_Beyond_Classes.md

 #### Customizing Records
 - Overloaded and compact constructors
-- Instance methods including overriding any provided methods (accessors, equals(), hashCode() , toString() )
+- Instance methods including overriding any provided methods (accessors, equals(), hashCode() , toString())
 - Nested classes, interfaces, annotations, enum, and records
-- you can add methods, static fields, and other data types, you cannot add instance fields outside the record declaration, even if they are private.
+- You can add methods, static fields, and other data types, you cannot add instance fields outside the record declaration, even if they are private.
 - Do not support instance initializers.
 All initialization for the fields of a record must happen in a constructor.
 <br>